andrewbaxter/rooting-forms/readme.md

 - `.disable_hide` - for inactive form elements (ex: controls for a variant that's not selected)

 I imagine you'll place these in a grid, with the labels in column 1, option checkboxes in column 2, small inputs in column 3, and big inputs/subforms spanning all columns.

-# Future

-- A method for turning existing data into a form, rather than only new data